Import Prohibitions and Requirements for Commercial Importers of Aquatic Species and for Travellers Under the Aquatic Invasive Species Regulations

 This document is also available in PDF (363 Kb) [help with PDF files]

-- 1. This memorandum advises importers, travellers, customs brokers and service providers of the import prohibitions and requirements under the Aquatic Invasive Species Regulations, (SOR/2015-121),which have been in effect since May 29, 2015.
+- This memorandum advises importers, travellers, customs brokers and service providers of the import prohibitions and requirements under the Aquatic Invasive Species Regulations, (SOR/2015-121), which have been in effect since May 29, 2015.

-This memorandum provides guidelines concerning importation of aquatic species, relating directly to the supportive role of the Canada Border Services Agency (CBSA) at the border with respect to the Aquatic Invasive Species Regulations, made under the Fisheries Act.
-To the extent that these requirements overlap with those of the Health of Animals Regulations, made under the Health of Animals Act, the procedures below explain the requirements under both Regulations.
+This memorandum provides guidelines concerning importation of aquatic species relating directly to the supportive role of the Canada Border Services Agency (CBSA) at the border with respect to the Aquatic Invasive Species Regulations, made under the Fisheries Act.
+To the extent that these requirements overlap with the Health of Animals Act, the Plant Protection Act, the Wild Animal and Plant Protection and Regulation of International and Interprovincial Trade Act, and underlying Regulations, the procedures below explain the requirements under all of these Statutes and Regulations.

 - Customs Tariff – tariff classifications for prohibited species are found in Chapter 3

-- The Fisheries Regulations (Saskatchewan) – Section 88(3) under Fisheries Act (Saskatchewan)
+- The Fisheries Regulations of Saskatchewan – subsection 88(3) and section 88.1

-- The Wild Life Regulations of Newfoundland and Labrador – Section 86
+- Wild Life Regulations of Newfoundland and Labrador – section 86